Constraints on metastable superheavy dark matter coupled to sterile neutrinos with the Pierre Auger Observatory

 for Higgs final states~\cite{Dudas:2020sbq}.
 Similar expressions hold in the cases of the $Z\nu_1\nu_2$ and $W\nu_1e$ channels, with the corresponding decay widths.
 Finally, the differential widths entering into Eqn.~\ref{eqn:dGammadE} account for all detectable flavors for the $\nu_{2\alpha}$ species, where an explicit flavor index $\alpha$ is re-introduced.
 In the down-going detection mode, the three flavors contribute explicitly as

 with flavor indices $\alpha$ and $\beta$.
-The factor $2$ in front of the contributions from the $W$ channel accounts for the two $W^\pm (e^\pm)$ particles.
-The contribution for anti-neutrinos is identical.
 Additionally, the non-zero probability for neutrinos in the final state for ``no-splitting'' leads to an extra contribution

 with $\xi=0.13$.
 The contribution to the Earth-skimming detection mode is obtained similarly, considering only the $\tau$ flavor.
 Besides, the differential decay width into photons is also calculated following the same procedure, with proper FFs.
 Note that the expected photon fluxes to be compared to the flux limits are almost-entirely determined by the contribution of the Milky Way halo (due to their attenuation over inter-galactic scales).

-The resulting energy spectra are shown in Fig.~\ref{fig:energyspectra}.
-The mass is $M_X=10^{10}~$GeV here; the range explored around this value in the following is too modest to lead to notable differences.
-The high-energy enhancements are shaped by the non-zero probabilities for splitting a few times only at high scales.
-They have important consequences from an observational perspective: for values of $M_X$ just above the lowest energy thresholds under scrutiny ($E\geq 10^8~$GeV), the sensitivity of the neutrino channel gets largely amplified by the inflated expectation to find a neutrino with an energy being a large fraction of $M_X/2$ compared to the photon case. \\
+The resulting energy spectra are shown in Fig.~\ref{fig:energyspectra} for $M_X=10^{10}~$GeV.
+The high-energy enhancements are shaped by the non-zero probabilities for splitting a few times only at high scales. \\